 Further information on care leavers can be found in:

-Designated nurse, Calderdale and Huddersfield foundation trust (CHFT);
+Named Nurse Calderdale and Huddersfield foundation trust (CHFT).

-Edited by Naomi Marquis, Public Health Intelligence officer, Public Health, Calderdale Council.
+Edited by Naomi Marquis, Health Improvement Specialist, Public Health (August 2018).